Bruce Yamashita

-Bruce I. Yamashita was a Japanese American lawyer and a former officer in the United States Marine Corps Reserves.
+Bruce I. Yamashita is a Japanese American lawyer and a former officer in the United States Marine Corps Reserves.
 His successful legal case against institutional racial discrimination at the Officer Candidate School of the Marine Corps became the subject of a 2003 documentary titled A Most Unlikely Hero, as well as an autobiography titled Fighting Tradition: A Marine's Journey to Justice.

 Background

 Bruce Yamashita was a Japanese American who was born in Hawaii.
 His grandparents left Japan to reside in Hawaii, making Bruce Yamashita a third-generation American.
 Yamashita graduated from the University of Hawaii Lab School and the University of Hawaii in 1979.
 He was also a former delegate to the Hawaii Constitutional Convention.
-Yamashita joined the Marines in February 1989 because he was attracted to the Corps' elite force and believed that joining the Marines would validate his own status as a U.S. citizen.
+Yamashita joined the Marines in February 1989.